google/uri.dart/README.md

 ## UriParser

-UriParser parses URIs according to a UriTemplate, extracting paramaters based on the variables defined in the template.
+UriParser parses URIs according to a UriTemplate, extracting parameters based on the variables defined in the template.

 Since URI Templates are not designed to be parsable, only a restricted subset of templates can be used for parsing.